AMPATH-Capstone/GettingStarted/README.md

 ### What is a Repository?
 A repository (usually abbreviated to “repo”) is a location where all the files for a particular project are stored.
 Each project has its own repo, and you can access it with a unique URL.

-For the purposes of our Github, we will have the following repos (this list can be updated as we have identified working groups):
+For the purposes of our Github, we will have the following repos _(this list can be updated as we have identified working groups)_ :

 -
 -
 -

-### How do I add a file?

-### How do I download a file?

-#### Please note: In order to ensure we are all using the most up-to-date version of a data file, do not download a file and read it into R. I have included instructions below on how to read in a Github file into R.

-### How will someone know that I have changed a file?
-How can I track version changes?

-### Troubleshooting

----

-# Using Github & R

-### How do I read a datafile into R from Github?